Nickelodeon (UK & Ireland): Nicktoons

 Nicktoons UK mainly airs imported programming from the US network.
-It's Pony (2020-2022) was created in the UK, but was produced for the American channel and premiered in the US market first.
+It's Pony (2020–2022) was created in the UK, but was produced for the American channel and premiered in the US market first.

-Nick +1, Nicktoons Replay and Nick Jr. +1
+Nick +1, Nicktoons +1 and Nick Jr. +1

 On 1 September 1999, a one-hour time shift of Nickelodeon was initially launched on Sky.
 It is available on Sky 620, Virgin Media Ireland 605 and Virgin Media 713.
 The channel originally launched as Nick Replay but was rebranded as Nick +1 on 2 October 2012.

 A one-hour timeshift of Nicktoons, Nicktoons Replay, was also available on Sky channel 630.
 The timeshift channel replaced the Nicktoons spin off sister channel Nicktoonsters.

 Nick Jr. +1 launched on 2 October 2012, replacing Nicktoons Replay, which closed the previous day.
 The timeshift channel is available on Nicktoons Replay's previous space.

 Nickelodeon Ireland

 In 2004, The channel launched an Irish advertising feed for Nickelodeon.

 An Irish feed for Nick Jr. was launched in 2006.
-On 13 September 2012, it was announced that Sky would be launching an Irish feed of NickToons on 16 October 2012.
-All Nickelodeon channels available in Ireland now host Irish advertising and sponsorship.
+On 13 September 2012, it was announced that Sky would be launching an Irish feed of Nicktoons on 16 October 2012.
+All Nickelodeon channels available in Ireland now broadcast Irish advertising and sponsorship.